Lake Health has new temporary visitor policies for all facilities to help prevent the spread of COVID-19 and protect our patients, visitors and staff.

-- Patients who have an appointment at a Lake Health clinic, laboratory, radiology or are visiting an Urgent Care Center or the Emergency Department may have one person with them.
-Lake Health Physician Group offices currently allow the patient only during visits, with the exception of parents/guardians accompanying a minor; for questions about physican office visitation policies, please call the office directly.
+- Patients who have an appointment at a Lake Health clinic, laboratory, radiology or are visiting the Emergency Department may have one person with them.

 - Patients who are at the end-of-life may have up to two visitors.

-- Visitation is ONLY from 8 am ‒ noon and 4 ‒ 8 pm.
+- Visitation is only permitted 8 am to noon and 4 to 8 pm.

-- Must be absent of symptoms such as fever or cough when screened to visit.
+- Visitors must be absent of symptoms such as fever or cough when screened.

-- Must wash hands (or use sanitizer) before and after leaving rooms and hospital building.
+- Must wash hands (or use sanitizer) before and after entering/leaving rooms and hospital buildings.

 These restrictions are in addition to our flu restrictions we already have in place, which limits anyone 17 years and younger from visiting hospitalized patients.